 Elevation: 9,385 ft

-Black Peak summit (9,385 feet) is located 1.25 miles north of Black Pine Peak (9,386 feet).
+Black Peak (9,385 feet) is located 1.25 miles north of Black Pine Peak (9,386 feet).
 Given the confusion discussed above and the potential margin of error in the survey process, it is possible that this peak is the highest point in the range.
-If your goal is to reach the highest point in the range climb both potential high points.
+If your goal is to reach the highest point in the range, you should climb both potential high points.
+USGS Sandrock Canyon

 2018 Update by Livingston Douglas

-This route is part of a ridge traverse from Black Pine Peak (9,386 feet) to Black BM/Black Peak (9,385 feet).
-The route begins at the 9,180-foot saddle at the base of the South Ridge of Black BM/Black Peak.
+This route is part of a ridge traverse from Black Pine Peak to Black Peak.
+The route begins at the 9,180-foot saddle at the base of the south ridge of Black Peak.
 This is a short ridge scramble up open terrain that is a mix of embedded talus/scree, short scrub, and a narrow/poor footpath on the ridge crest.

 The summit of Black Peak (the south summit) has a large cairn atop it.
-The nearby summit of Black BM (the north summit) has two USGS BMs—one in a ground boulder and another that is cemented into the ground itself.
+The nearby summit of Black Benchmark (the north summit) has two USGS benchmarks—one in a ground boulder and another that is cemented into the ground itself.
 It also had a torn-down cairn, which I studiously rebuilt and stuck a triangulation post into.
-Now climbers will be totally confused and will have to do both summits, as they should.
+Now climbers will be totally confused and will have to do both high points of Black Peak, as they should.

-The summit of Black Peak is about 10 vertical feet higher than the summit of Black BM.
+The summit of Black Peak is about 10 vertical feet higher than the summit of Black Benchmark.
 The two summits are only 100-150 horizontal feet apart.
-If you are a purist peak-bagger (like me), you must stand on the highest point (Black Peak).
-But if you also like to bag USGS BMs, you must visit the [slightly lower] Black BM location as well.
+If you are a purist peakbagger like me, you must stand on the highest point (Black Peak).
+But if you also like to bag USGS benchmarks, you must visit the [slightly lower] Black Benchmark location as well.

-This route is the final leg of a magnificent ridge traverse from Peak 8376 (Juniper Valley Peak) to War Eagle Peak to Black Pine Peak to Black BM/Black Peak and back down to the meadow in the center of Pole Canyon.
-Black BM/Black Peak has a beautiful east ridge that bends northeast as it drops to the canyon floor.
+This route is the final leg of a magnificent ridge traverse from Peak 8376 to War Eagle Peak to Black Pine Peak to Black Peak and back down to the meadow in the center of Pole Canyon.
+Black Peak has a beautiful east ridge that bends northeast as it drops to the canyon floor.
 Better yet, it descends to the original departure point on Pole Canyon Road for the ridge traverse.

-The ridge bends left (northwest) after you downclimb the rocky ridge buttress.
-You enter the forest at just below 7,400 feet and now is when things get rather unpleasant.
+The ridge bends left/northwest after you downclimb the rocky ridge buttress.
+Enter the forest at just below 7,400 feet.
+Now is when things get rather unpleasant.
 It begins with scattered mountain mahogany.
 The forest soon becomes dense, the brush thickens, and the side-hilling is more challenging.
 A mix of pine forest and open scrub/veg then combine to punish your body.
-You will find open areas on the right (southeast) side of the ridge so stay there and avoid the steep, dense forest on the left (northwest) side of the ridge.
+Find open areas on the right/southeast side of the ridge and stay there to avoid the steep, dense forest on the left/northwest side of the ridge.
 Unfortunately, the open terrain gets rough too, as the scrub and vegetation gets thick/tall and scattered trees and blowdown join the mix.